hashicorp/boundary/README.md

 Values that are secrets (e.g credentials) are encrypted in the database.
 Currently, PostgreSQL is supported as a database and has been tested with Postgres 12 and above.

-Boundary uses only common extensions and both hosted and self-managed instances are supported.In most instances all that is needed is a database endpoint and appropriate credentials.
+Boundary uses only common extensions and both hosted and self-managed instances are supported.
+In most instances, all that you need is a database endpoint and the appropriate credentials.

 ### KMS
 Boundary uses KMS keys for various purposes, such as protecting secrets, as a possible authentication mechanism for workers, recovery needs, encryption of values in Boundary’s configuration, and more.Boundary uses key derivation extensively to avoid key sprawl of these high-value keys.